-Orchids are exotic
+Orchids are old

 Orchid hunting in Victorian times was no joke

-Orchids are used in Feng Shui décor
+Orchids are used in feng shui décor

 The color of the orchid plays a vital role in determining its potency.
-Pink can help mend or maintain harmonious relationships while white brings harmony to the household by filling the space with calm, clarity, innocence, and peace.
+Pink can help mend or maintain harmonious relationships, and white brings harmony to the household by filling the space with calm, clarity, innocence, and peace.

-Orchid blooms last for months
+Orchid blooms can last for months

 Orchids are easy to care for